rv816/omop_harvest/README.md

     - Go to http://continuum.io/downloads#all and download the version of anaconda python 2.7.8 for your operating system.
     - Set up python
     - Add "export PATH='/path/to/anaconda/bin:$PATH" to your .bash_profile.
 You may need to similarly tell the system about a file called LD_LIBRARY.....
-    - Once "pip" and "virtualenv" are isntalled, follow the instructions below to install OMOP and Harvest.
+    - Once "pip" and "virtualenv" are installed, follow the instructions below to install OMOP and Harvest.

 # OMOP + Harvest